 Original work, completed wholly by you, is expected to be submitted in this course.
-The use of artificial intelligence tools are only permitted in this course for brainstorming and grammar checks NOT to generate content.
-Submission of AI generated content constitutes a Departure from Academic Integrity.
+The use of an artificial intelligence tool like ChatGPT is not permitted.

 Queen's Student Academic Success Services (SASS) offers a self-directed, online academic integrity module which we encourage all students to take which will help with: